Oncology/Clinical Haematology services

 Most patients with suspected cancer are assessed by a Consultant at Noble's Hospital and then referred to a visiting Oncologist for further treatment once the diagnosis of cancer is confirmed.

-There are four oncology clinic sessions run by visiting medical and clinical oncologists from The Clatterbridge Cancer Centre (CCC) on a Monday and Thursday.
-The Oncologist that the patient is referred to will depend on the type of cancer they have been diagnosed with and the treatment they are to receive, e.g. chemotherapy or radiotherapy or a combination of both.
+There are four clinic sessions run by visiting medical and clinical oncologists from The Clatterbridge Cancer Centre (CCC) every Monday, alternate Tuesdays and alternate Thursdays.
+The Oncologist that the patient is referred to will depend on the type of cancer they have been diagnosed with and the treatment they are to receive, eg chemotherapy or radiotherapy or a combination of both.

 Oncological emergencies are admitted to Noble's Hospital by the on call team and referred to the appropriate specialist depending on the clinical condition.

-Patients with suspected clinical haematological problems are referred to Dr V Balakrishnan, a General Physician with an interest in Haematology, for assessment.
-After assessment, these patients are discussed with the specialist team at The Royal Liverpool and Broadgreen University Hospitals NHS Trust at a weekly Haematology multi-disciplinary team meeting.
-The patients are managed either locally with input from the team there or referred to The Royal Liverpool and Broadgreen University Hospitals NHS Trust Haematology out patient clinics for further assessment and treatment.
+Patients with suspected clinical haematological problems are referred to Dr V Balakrishnan (VBK), a General Physician with an interest in Clinical Haematology, for assessment.
+After assessment in Dr VBK’s clinic at Noble’s, these patients are discussed with the specialist team at The Royal Liverpool and Broadgreen University Hospitals NHS Trust (RLBUHT) at a weekly haematology multi-disciplinary (MDT) team meeting.
+The Clinical Haematology Team at Noble’s consists of a Consultant (Dr V Balakrishnan), a Staff Grade Doctor and a Clinical Nurse Specialist.
+Core Team is supported by a Onco-pharmacist and Macmillan Clinical Nurse Specialist.

-Acute haematological problems including acute leukaemia are admitted to hospital by the on call team and referred to the appropriate specialist at The Royal Liverpool and Broadgreen University Hospitals NHS Trust.
+Acute haematological problems including acute leukaemia are admitted to Noble’s Hospital by the on call team and referred to the appropriate specialist at the RLBUHT.